-Budgeted cost: £64,000.00
+Budgeted cost: £94,000.00

-Activity Evidence that supports this approach Challenge number(s) addressed ---------- -------------------------------------- ------------------------------- during school hours

-A recently released meta-analysis of close to 100 studies of tutoring in literacy and mathematics has found that tutoring programmes consistently produced large improvements for students, with tutoring programmes conducted during school hours tending to have larger impacts than those conducted after.

-There is a strong evidence base showing the impact that high quality interventions can have on the outcomes of struggling students.
-However, while interventions may well be one part of an effective Pupil Premium strategy, they are likely to be most effective when deployed alongside efforts to improve teaching, and attend to wider barriers to learning, such as attendance and behaviour.
+Activity Evidence that supports this approach Challenge number(s) addressed Individual and during school h small group tutoring nours A recently released meta-analysis of close to 100 studies of tutoring in literacy and mathematics has found that tutoring programmes consistently produced large improvements for students, with tutoring programmes conducted during school hours tending to have larger impacts than those conducted after.
+Targeted PPG (once a week fi groups and lessons rom: Pastoral Team (And people they link with - eg health, social care, police etc) Specialist TA's Senior leadership There is a strong evidence base showing the impact that high quality interventions can have on the outcomes of struggling students.
+However, while interventions may well be one part of an effective Pupil Premium strategy, they are likely to be most effective when deployed alongside efforts to improve teaching, and attend to wider barriers to learning, such as attendance and behaviour. ΑII Evidence consistently shows the positive impact that targeted academic support can have, including on those who are not making good progress across the spectrum of achievement.

-Individual and small group tutoring

-Targeted PPG groups and lessons once a week from:

-- (i) Pastoral Team (And people they link with eg helath, social care, police etc)

-- (ii) Specialist TA's

-- (iii) Senior leadership

-Evidence consistently shows the positive impact that targeted academic support can have, including on those who are not making good progress across the spectrum of achievement.

 Considering how classroom teachers and teaching assistants can provide targeted academic support, including how to link structured one-to-one or small group intervention to classroom teaching, is likely to be a key component of an effective Pupil Premium strategy.
 In terms of clandestine activity, the Glasgow knife project provides a clear evidence base of how individual mentoring can be highly effective in breaking cycles of offending behaviour.
 The project, had an arms-length relationship with the Police and was later rolled out across Scotland.
-It adopted a public health approach to knife crime, in which the police work with those in the health, education and social work sectors to address the problem.
-The results were dramatic. completed with the pupils requiring extra school led support to make accelerated progress in their summer term identified the trail 2/1
+It adopted a public health approach to knife crime, in which the police work with those in the health, education and social work sectors to address the broblem.
+The results were dramatic. summer term identified the trail project (employment of literacy 2 / 1 ta) showed a demonstrable improvement in the standards of literacy in the school

+Appointment specialist literacy TA so Early analysis of data in the that specialist interventions can be completed with the pupils requiring extra school led support to make accelerated progress in their reading.